clstoulouse/motu/README.md

 ### motu.properties: Motu system settings

+System settings are configured in file config/motu.properties
+All parameters can be updated in the file.

 #### Java options
 The three parameters below are used to tune the Java Virtual Machine:
    # -server: tells the Hostspot compiler to run the JVM in "server" mode (for performance)